-6. For purposes of this Agreement, the term "accessible" means in compliance with the Standards.
+6. For purposes of this Agreement, the term "accessible" means in compliance the Standards.

 III.
 MAIN PUBLIC ENTRANCE

-8. The Hotel shall ensure that its main public entrance is accessible to, and usable by, persons with disabilities, including persons using wheelchairs for mobility.
-For purposes of this Agreement, the Hotel shall be considered in compliance with this Paragraph if it maintains its main public entrance in the condition as it existed at the time of the Government's inspection on February 7, 2006.
-The Hotel shall notify the United States, through undersigned counsel, in writing if it makes any modification of the main public entrance during the term of this Agreement.
+8. The Hotel shall ensure that its main entrance is accessible to, and usable by persons with disability including persons using wheelchairs for mobility.
+For purposes of this Agreement, the Hotel shall be considered compliance this Paragraph if it maintains main public entrance in the condition as it existed at the time of the Government's inspection on January 12, 2006.
+The Hotel shall notify the United States, through undersigned counsel, in writing if it makes any alteration of the main public entrance during the term this Agreement.

 IV.
 REGISTRATION COUNTER and FRONT DESK TTY

-9. The Hotel shall ensure that its registration counter (or any auxiliary counter) complies with Section 7.2 of the Standards, or that the Hotel provides equivalent facilitation as provided in Section 7.2(2) (iii) of the Standards.
-For purposes of this Agreement, the Hotel shall be considered in compliance with this Paragraph if it maintains it's registration counter or auxiliary registration counter in the condition as it existed at the time of the Government's inspection on January 12, 2006.
+9. The Hotel shall ensure that its registration counter (or any auxiliary counter) complies with Section 7.2 of the Standards, or that the Hotel provides equivalent facility as Section 7.2(2) (iii) of the Standards.
+For purpose of this Agreement, the Hotel shall be considered in compliance with this Paragraph if it maintains it's registration counter or auxiliary registration counter in the condition as it existed at the time of the Government's inspection on January 12, 2006.
 The Hotel shall notify the United States, through undersigned counsel, in writing if it makes any alteration of the registration counter during the term of Agreement.

 10. The Hotel agrees to maintain a TTY at the front desk so that Hotel personnel can communicate with persons who are deaf, hard of hearing, or have speech impairments.

-11. To increase accessibility for individuals with disabilities, the Hotel shall take the following steps within the time periods specified: First, within nine months after the effective date of this Agreement, the Hotel agrees to conduct, and maintain a record of, a self-evaluation of the rooms that the Hotel currently designates as its "accessible" rooms to identify any designated "accessible" room that does not comply with Section 9.2.2 of the Standards.
-Second, within three years after the effective date of the Agreement, the Hotel agrees to eliminate, to the maximum extent feasible, any barriers to access identified during its self-evaluation, and shall provide a total of 14 units, sleeping rooms, or suites in compliance with Section 9.2.2 of the Standards to the maximum extent feasible; and provide a total of 5 units with accessible roll-in showers.
+11. To increase accessibility for individuals with disabilities, the Hotel agrees that the Hotel shall take the following steps within the time periods specified: First, within nine months after the effective date of this Agreement, the Hotel agrees to conduct, and maintain a record of, a self-evaluation of the rooms that the Hotel currently designates as its "accessible" rooms to identify any designated "accessible" room that does not comply with Section 9.2.2 of the Standards.
+Second, within three years after the effective date of the Agreement, the Hotel agrees to eliminate, to the extent achievable, any barriers to access identified during its self-evaluation; and shall provide a total of 29 units, sleeping rooms or suites in compliance with Section 9.2.2 of the Standards to the extent readily achievable; and provide a total of 10 units with accessible roll-in showers.

 VI.
 DISPERSAL OF ACCESSIBLE ROOMS